RWVro/DCC_Base_Station_With_BTS7960_IBT2/README.md

 Examples of the input strings.
 ------------------------------

-string sendStr";
+string sendStr;
 string commandStr;	// = "TBL128-Speed-Update>" for table128 or = "TBL28-Speed-Update>" for table28 or
 					= "FG1FUNCF0>" for function F0, = "FG1FUNCF1>" for function F1, ..... ;

 int iad;